peddivarshith/EmployeeDetails/README.md

 # EmployeeDetails

-### This is an application which performs CRUD operations on EmployeeDetails through GUI
+### This is an application which performs CRUD operations on EmployeeDetails through GUI.
+#### Description:
+'''
+When the user send's a request to the server through **localhost:5000**,the sever renders an ejs file to the client and user can see the list of employee details.
+Here user can perform Add | Delete | Update an employee by going to the respective section.
+Employee details are stored in MongoDB and they are fetched by server.
+'''

-#### Technology requirements
+#### Technical requirements
 - NodeJS
 - EJS
 - AdminLTE(bootstrap)